JuKoWi/hotcent_fork_dipole/README.md

 pip install -e .
 ```

+Aside from the Python module and the compiled extensions (`_hotcent.so`),
+the installation should also provide the `hotcent-basis` and `hotcent-setup`
+command line tools.

 ### PyLibXC

 If you want to use functionals other than the PW92 LDA, the [PyLibXC](